Lefschetz fibrations on cotangent bundles and some plumbings: An application

 It would be natural to ask whether those diffeomorphic families are exotic families or not as Weinstein manifolds.
-We are working on answering the question. \end{enumerate} \end{remark}
+It is answered in \cite{Choa-Karabas-Lee}. \item We note that we considered some restricted cases in Corollary \ref{cor diffeomorphic family}, but by using the same method, one can construct more diffeomorphic families of plumbing spaces whose plumbing patterns are not $T^j_m$. \end{enumerate} \end{remark}

 We end the present paper by mentioning another possible application.
-That possible application is to study some symplectic automorphisms on $P_n(T)$.
+The possible application is to study symplectic automorphisms on $P_n(T)$.
 To be more precise, we note that since $P_n(T)$ is obtained by plumbing multiple copies of $T^*S^n$, $P_n(T)$ has at least $|V(T)|$ many Lagrangian spheres.
 Thus, there exist generalized Dehn twists along them.

-On the base of the Lefschetz fibration we obtained from Theorem \ref{thm plumbing along tree}, one has matching cycles corresponding to the Lagrangian spheres.
-Then, it is well-known that the braid action on the base, which is switching two singular values that is located at the end of a matching cycle, corresponds to a Dehn twist along the Lagrangian sphere corresponding to the matching cycle.
+On the base of the Lefschetz fibration which Theorem \ref{thm plumbing along tree} gives, one has matching cycles corresponding to the Lagrangian spheres.
+Then, it is well-known that on the base of the Lefschetz fibration, a Dehn twist along a Lagrangian sphere can be descried a braid move related to the corresponding matching cycle.
 From the well-known fact, one can study the Dehn twists along Lagrangian spheres by using the Lefschetz fibration.
-Especially, we expect that this recovers the results of the author's thesis \cite{Lee} which constructs a higher dimensional stable/unstable Lagrangian laminations.
+Especially, we expect that this recovers the results of the author's thesis \cite{Lee} which constructs a higher-dimensional stable/unstable Lagrangian laminations.